 There are many roadside assistance plan options.
-You can choose everything from motor clubs, such as AAA, to plans offered by insurance companies, automakers, credit card companies and even standalone apps.
+You can choose from motor clubs, such as AAA, to plans offered by insurance companies, automakers, and even credit card companies.

-During an emergency, you might even forget that you have roadside assistance and end up calling a towing company directly.
+During an emergency, you might even forget you have roadside assistance and call a towing company directly.
 This can be an expensive mistake.

-Most plans don’t allow for reimbursement if you call a towing service directly.
-According to Agero, per-event costs when requestinga service provider directly can range between $50 to $200 per event, depending on the needed service.
+Most plans don’t allow reimbursement if you call a towing service directly.
+According to Agero, per-event costs when requesting a service provider can range from $50 to $200 per event.

-Many of us actually have more than one roadside assistance option available to us.
-Depending on how you drive, how far you commute and what you expect from roadside assistance can help determine which one is the best roadside assistance plan for you.
+Many drivers have more than one roadside assistance option available to us.
+Depending on how you drive, how far you commute and what you expect from roadside assistance can help determine the best roadside assistance plan for you.

 What is roadside assistance?